glutanimate/anki-addons-misc/docs/descriptions.md

 ------------------------------------------

-## reviewer-visual-feedback.py: Visual Feedback for Reviews
+## reviewer-visual-feedback: Visual Feedback for Reviews

 Provides **feedback** for reviews by **flashing** a **small transparent image** at the center of your screen that varies between lapses and passed cards.